Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a better life!

-One day you wake up and your eyelid is twitching, or what I refer to as "beeping", or it feels like it has its own separate heartbeat, thumping away, driving you nuts.
-Normally you'll feel this nuisance in your upper eyelids, but it can happen anywhere in the eye.
-It's referred to as eyelid myokymia in the medical world and can be caused by many factors.
+One day you wake up, and your eyelid is twitching (what I call "beeping"), or it feels like it has its own separate heartbeat, thumping away, driving you nuts.
+Normally, you'll feel this nuisance in your upper eyelids, but it can happen anywhere in the eye.
+It's called eyelid myokymia in the medical world and can be caused by many factors.

 The main causes are

 - Eye strain

 - Substance abuse

 It's hard to say exactly how long the spasms will continue, but for the most part, the twitching lasts for a few minutes.
 Sometimes it can occur for hours, days or even months.
 Sometimes it's just random for a few days.
 Having this "twitch" happen for a prolonged time can cause great anxiety and distress for the person suffering from it.

 When a twitch begins, try to eliminate the most common causes as soon as possible.
 Take care of allergies and dry eyes and check medication side effects.
 Also, rest when you can, stop using stimulants, try to get extra sleep, and talk to your doctor about it if it persists longer than seven days.

 Usually, this issue resolves on its own, over a short amount of time, and is nothing to panic about.
 It's just very annoying.